pbadler/ExperimentTests/removals/README.txt

-All analyses run from the removal_experiment_wrapper.r script.
+All analyses run from the removal_analysis_wrapper.r script.